 EDKN 3320 Motor Devel and Motor Learning 3 SCH (2-3)

 Physical factors that influence growth, maturation and aging; process underlying perceptual-motor performance and the interpretation and applications of motor research to human movement.
 Includes required laboratory experiences.
-Prerequisite: junior standing.
+Prerequisite: One of the following: EDKN 1301, EDKN 1305, or EDKN 2330, and junior standing.

 EDKN 3322 Modalities and Therapeut Exerc 3 SCH (3-0)